The "easiest" way to change

 bm, self-attack through my friends eyes that I’m inferior in some way,

-because pm, if I didn’t (do all this to myself),
+because pm, if I didn’t,

-I’m afraid I’ll be in the pofti
+I’m afraid I’ll see I’m in the pain of failing to ignore

 Yes, I got it.
 And thank you.